Radiator Springs: The Town That Inspired Flash McQueen

 Radiator Springs is a small fictional town located along the legendary Route 66.
 In Cars (2006), it plays a fundamental role in Lightning McQueen's life: it's where he slows down, learns humility, and reconnects with values he had lost sight of.

-🛣️ To place this town in the overall context of the first movie, you can check out the complete story of Cars 1.
+🛣️ To place this town in the overall context of the first film, you can check out the complete story of Cars 1.

 The Fictional Origins of Radiator Springs

-Radiator Springs was created for the movie by Pixar.
-The town and its iconic locations are inspired by the spirit of real Route 66 communities, with a strong American vibe.
+Radiator Springs was created for the film by Pixar.
+The town and its iconic locations are inspired by the spirit of real Route 66 communities, with a very distinct American ambiance.

-In the story, Radiator Springs prospered when Route 66 was a major thoroughfare.
-Its decline began with the construction of Interstate 40, as told by Sally, among others.
+In the story, Radiator Springs thrived when Route 66 was a major thoroughfare.
+Its decline began when the town was bypassed by a new interstate, as told by Sally.

 Vintage decor